Anujkrsh/Generalized-Movie-Test/README.md

 From both websites i.e. Wikipedia and IMdb, compares the data and validates whether the data on both the websites matches or not.

 Pre-requisites- TestNG plugin, Cucumber plugin, Selenium, Maven, IDE (Eclipse,Intellij,Spring Tool Suite,etc..)
+Steps-
+-All the required configuretions of Selenium,Cumcumber,maven must already be done in IDE before running project.
+-To run the project click on the the project folder Run As>TestNG Test or click on movie test feature and run as cucumber feature file.

 I have also generalised the code so that it could not only work for just one movie but more than that.